ohohlfeld/itc35/cfp.md

 Topics ITC 35 covers topics in the areas of:

-    Performance Evaluation, Control and Optimization
+    - Performance Evaluation, Control and Optimization
-    Network Measurements and Big Data
+    - Network Measurements and Big Data
-    Networking Architectures and Paradigms
+    - Networking Architectures and Paradigms
-    Wireless and Cellular Networks
+    - Wireless and Cellular Networks

 Important Dates

 May 23, 2023: Paper registration deadline
 May 30, 2023: Paper submission deadline
-Jul.
-16, 2023: Notification date
+Jul 16, 2023: Notification date
-Aug.
-16, 2023: Camera-ready paper and author registration deadline
+Aug 16, 2023: Camera-ready paper and author registration deadline

 Both full papers and short papers are welcome.
 Submission instructions can be found at the conference website: https://itc35.itc-conference.org/authors.html

-For any questions do not hesitate to contact the conference organization under itc35_oc@tlc.polito.it.
+For any questions do not hesitate to contact the conference organization under **itc35_oc@tlc.polito.it**.

 Best Regards,
 ITC 35 Organizing Team